 • 2-acre community park

 The first step in restoring Old Copley Hospital was to have it professionally cleaned and abated.
 The property was severely damaged throughout the years due to mold, and it was also home to both asbestos and lead.
-The abatement and cleaning process took approximately 9 months, and construction will begin very soon.
+The abatement and cleaning process took approximately 9 months, and construction is underway.

 One of the most important aspects of Old Copley Hospital’s redevelopment is maintaining as much of the historic aspects of the building as possible.
 As such, MacRostie Historic Advisors was hired to assist in the preservation.